theelims/ESP32-sveltekit/docs/buildprocess.md

 ### Partitioning

-If you choose to serve the frontend from PROGMEM (default) it becomes part of the firmware binary.
+If you choose to embed the frontend it becomes part of the firmware binary (default).
 As many ESP32 modules only come with 4MB built-in flash this results in the binary being too large for the reserved flash.
 Therefor a partition scheme with a larger section for the executable code is selected.
 However, this limits the LITTLEFS partition to 200kb.
 There are a great number of [default partition tables](https://github.com/espressif/arduino-esp32/tree/master/tools/partitions) for Arduino-ESP32 to choose from.
 If you have 8MB or 16MB flash this would be your first choice.
 If you don't need OTA you can choose a partition scheme without OTA.

 Should you want to deploy the frontend from the flash's LITTLEFS partition on a 4MB chip you need to comment out the following two lines.
 Otherwise the 200kb will not be large enough to host the front end code.